siejkowski/swift-dsl-toolbelt/5-operators.md

 #### Very limited set of characters is allowed

 /­  =­  -­  +­  !­  *­  %­  <­  >­  &­  |­  ^­  ~­
-also dots and unicode symbols
+also dots and unicode symbols (strictly defined in language grammar)

 &nbsp;